GlacioHack/xdem/doc/source/coregistration.md

 The [Nuth and Kääb (2011)](https://doi.org/10.5194/tc-5-271-2011) coregistration approach estimates a horizontal translation iteratively by solving a cosine equation between the terrain slope, aspect and the elevation differences.
-The iteration stops if it reaches the maximum number of iteration limit or if the tolerance does not improve.
+The iteration stops if it reaches the maximum number of iteration limit, or if the iterative shift amplitude falls below a specified tolerance.

 ```{code-cell} ipython3
 :tags: [hide-cell]